 USP9X

-Below is a summary for the USP9X gene observed in research publications.
+The information for this summary of USP9X-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is USP9X-related syndrome?